hanifahrizqy/Web-Scrapping-Database-TiktokStar-/README.md

 Overview for steps i used:
 1. Collected data from website to get the information of famous tiktokstar in the website.

-2. Made it with BeautifulSoup library.
+2. Made it with python Jupiter notebooj and BeautifulSoup and Pandas library.

+3. And first, I scrapped the information in that page and there's only one page for tiktok famous in that website

+4. Then, I scrapped in each name for their biography and background story.
+And it appears simply in my Google sheets in my website portfolio "fkjsfskj.abcs.com"